zuai-logo

 Melodic movement by leaps (larger intervals).

-What is 'register' in music?
+What is register in music?

-How high or low a melody is.
+How high or low the melody is.

 One note per syllable.